terryaney/Documentation.Camelot/README.md

 ajaxLoaderSelector | string | A jQuery selector that indicates an item to show at the start of calculations and hide upon completion.
-By default, `.ajaxloader` is used. handlers | object | An object containing functions that will be assigned via [rbl-on Event Handlers](#rbl-on-Event-Handlers). calcEngines | [CalcEngine](#CalcEngine-Object)[] | An array of CalcEngine objects specifying which CalcEngine(s) should drive the current Kaml View. manualResults | [TabDef Object](#TabDef-Object) | Provide manual results that should _always_ be merged with calculation results (or used as the sole calculation results if the KatApp does not have a CalcEngine), they can be assigned here.
+By default, `.ajaxloader` is used. handlers | object | An object containing functions that will be assigned via [rbl-on Event Handlers](#rbl-on-Event-Handlers). calcEngines | [CalcEngine](#CalcEngine-Object)[] | An array of CalcEngine objects specifying which CalcEngine(s) should drive the current Kaml View. manualResults | [TabDef](#TabDef-Object)[] | Provide manual results that should _always_ be merged with calculation results (or used as the sole calculation results if the KatApp does not have a CalcEngine), they can be assigned here.
 These results can be generated and used during prototyping of the Kaml file before the CalcEngine is ready, or can suppliment CalcEngine results if some data that is needed in the Kaml file is/can be generated from code.
 When referencing these results in [Kaml Markup selectors](#Multiple-CalcEngines-and-Result-Tabs), use `rbl-ce="ManualResults"`. manualInputs | [OptionInputs](#OptionInputs-Object) | Provide inputs that should _always_ be passed in on a calculation but aren't available in the UI, they can be assigned here. defaultInputs | [OptionInputs](#OptionInputs-Object) | Provide default inputs to use when the KatApp is initialized or updated via [method calls](#KatApp-Methods) .  `defaultInputs` are only applied one time. registerDataWithService | boolean | Whether or not data will be registered with the RBLe Service.
 Default value is `true`.
 If true, usually the `registeredToken` is passed in, but it can be created via an event handler triggered during the calculation lifecycle.
 If false, the `data` property is usually passed in, but it can be created via an event handler triggered during the calculation lifecycle.